PandaTanam/CNNModel/README.md

 # Plant Disease Identification API

-Welcome to the Plant Disease Identification API! 🌱

 This API is designed to help users identify diseases in plants (specifically mango, tomato, and chili) by uploading images.
 It utilizes machine learning models to predict the disease and provides treatment suggestions based on the identified disease.

 ## Features